 We are keeping it really simple to start.
-Following the pattern instructions, cast on 35 stitches and knit each row until your piece measures 3 inches from the cast-on.
+Following the pattern instructions, cast on 35 stitches and knit each row until your piece measures 3″ (7.5cm) from the cast-on.
 We have linked to a knitted cast on tutorial, but any cast on method you prefer will work here.
-Once you’ve got your 3 inches of knitting your scarf will look like this:
+Once you’ve got your 3″ (7.5cm) of knitting your scarf will look like this:

 Next we will place markers to indicate where the ribbing goes in this scarf.
 Both ribbing and garter stitch are reversible, so they look the same on both sides.
 A reversible scarf makes a lot of sense, since scarves don’t tend to stay exactly in place, and usually both sides can be seen.

 You will place your markers by slipping them over the needles.
 Markers go on your needles BETWEEN the stitches.
 You never knit into them, simply slide them from your left-hand (LH) needle to your right-hand (RH) needle as you come to them.
-For more information on markers and how they work check out our marker tutorial here.
+For more information on markers and how they work, check out our marker tutorial.

-Once you have placed your 2 markers, your work will look like this:
+Once you have placed your two markers, your work will look like this.

-Once you have worked a few rows with both garter and ribbing, the pattern will start to form like this:
+After you work a few rows in garter and ribbing, the pattern will start to form.

-Although you are only 4 inches into your scarf you have already learned almost everything you need to know!
-You will keep going, working the ribbing between the markers and garter stitch everywhere else.
+Although you are only 4″ (10cm) into your scarf, you have already learned almost everything you need to know!
+Keep going, working the ribbing between the markers and garter stitch everywhere else.
 The scarf will look a little wavy, but don’t worry, that will even out with blocking (more on what that means later).

 Joining a new ball